centrifuge/documentation/docs/use/setup-wallet/index.md

  ![](./images/Talisman_Created.png#width=60%;)

-To find the CFG adress of your account, click on `Copy Address` and search for Centrifuge.
+To find the CFG address of your account, click on `Copy Address` and search for Centrifuge.
 Once the balance of your centrifuge address is larger than zero, it will automatically be displayed in your account list as well.

  ![](./images/Talisman_FindCFG.png#width=60%;)

-Finally, to see an overview of your CFG accounts, click on "Receive" under your account and select CFG (Centrifuge) from the list.
+Finally, to see an overview of your CFG accounts, click on "Receive" under your account.
+To see your native wallet address on Centrifuge Chain select CFG (Centrifuge) from the list.

 ![](./images/talisman-wallet.png#width=400)